 - Although it seems courteous to open doors for others, especially persons carrying groceries or packages, do not open residential doors for strangers.
 Never allow anyone you do not know to enter a locked building when you are entering or exiting.
 Do not let people "piggyback" with you!
 If someone does enter that you don't recognize please call the HUPD.

 - Trust your instincts.
 Be careful when people stop you for directions, request money, or ask you for the time.
 Always reply from a distance; never get too close to the car or the person.
 If you feel uncomfortable about someone near you, head for a populated area and call the HUPD.

 - Look confident when you walk.
 Make eye contact with passersby, and keep a firm grip on your property.

 - Carry your keys in your hand so you can quickly get into your car or home.

 - Know the locations of blue light emergency phones on campus.

-- If you are out after dark, use only well-lit routes or Designated Pathways, make use of shuttle buses, escort van and HUCEP, and travel in groups when possible.
+- If you are out after dark, use only well-lit routes, make use of shuttle buses, escort van and HUCEP, and travel in groups when possible.

 - Register your bicycle and laptop.

 - When locking your bicycle, use a steel "U" lock rather than a cable lock.
 Lock the frame and tire together to a stationary object.
 If the bike has an easily removable seat, we recommend you remove the seat and take it with you.